se-edu/learningresources/contents/testing/integration-testing.md

 <box type="warning">As integration test cases are <tooltip content="It generally takes longer time due to additional overheads such as waiting for dependent modules to respond">expensive operations</tooltip> compared to unit testing, it should focus mainly on the integration of modules together and not on specific actions within the same module.</box>

-:information_source: More details about the ways to structure incremental testing can be found on [this article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/)
+:fas-info-circle: More details about the ways to structure incremental testing can be found on [this article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/)

-### 3. Executing test scripts and report defects
+### 3. Executing test scripts and reporting defects

 Depending on the approach you have chosen for your integration plan and the test cases, the way you execute your code for testing will differ.

-A big bang approach usually involves all the modules to be developed before you can start with the integration testing.
+- Big bang approach usually involves all the modules to be developed before you can start with the integration testing.

-As for incremental approach, it is usually conducted simultaneously with the module's development.
+- Incremental approach is usually conducted simultaneously with the module's development.
 Stubs and drivers are used to mimic the modules for writing tests since not all modules are developed at the point of integration testing.
+[NUS Software Engineer textbook](https://nus-cs2103-ay1819s1.github.io/cs2103-website/se-book-adapted/chapters/testing.html#stubs) provides concrete codes for using stubs.

-In both cases, always ensure that all high prioritized bugs are fixed and closed before moving on.
+Either way, you should always ensure that all high prioritized bugs are fixed before moving on.

 :fas-info-circle: [This article](https://www.guru99.com/test-environment-software-testing.html) shows more details on how to set up a test environment for better integration testing.

 ### 4. Tracking defects and re-testing application

 In the event of failing your integration test case, it is important to learn how to track down the [<tooltip content="Incorrect behavior observed from the system">defects</tooltip>](https://qacomplete.com/resources/articles/what-is-a-software-defect/) occured.
 Thereafter, you should make changes to your application to fix them and re-test your application with integration testing to ensure that the defects are no longer there.

 :fas-info-circle: [This article](http://www.professionalqa.com/defect-tracking-process) covers more details on how to effectively track down defects in a system and fix them.